aruba/central-python-workflows/rest-api-python-scripts/README.md

-# Aruba Central API Getting Started
+# Aruba Central REST API Python Scripts

 Aruba Central is a cloud-based network management and configuration platform.
 Aruba Central offers a REST API, allowing programmatic interaction with the platform for the collection of data and configuration of assets.
 The API is secured using OAuth 2.0, which provides authorization based on tokens issued to applications.

-A key aspect of creating an automated workflow to interact with Central's API is the acquistion, management and refresh of OAuth tokens.

-## Aruba Central API Workflow Project Summary

 The objectives of this project are as follows:

-1. Provide an introduction and general overview of OAuth 2.0 and Aruba Central's implementation of this framework.
+1. Provide an overview of Aruba Central's implementation of OAuth 2.0 Authorization framework.
-2. Present multiple workflows that interact and manage tokens in a programmatic fashion.
-3. Educate the user in the various workflows, allowing them to use them in their own projects.
+2. Educate the user in multiple programming approaches to interact with APIs and manage tokens.
+3. Provide sample scripts for various workflows which can be used in the user's projects or act as a reference.

 ## Security Considerations

-This document is aimed at beginners to both the Aruba Central API and Python.
 To fulfil the project's aim of explaining the operations involved in accessing the API, the examples given do not adhere to strict security concerns.
 Certain examples of code are considered unsafe and a security threat.
 There are warnings within the code when this is the case.
 These unsafe examples are for educational purposes only and should not be used outside of the context of a learning exercise.

 Please note that for the purposes of this project the term **required variables** will be used to denote those pieces of information that are required to interact with the Aruba Central API.
 The required variables are: